PoCInnovation/Pool2023/Software/day05/React/README.md

 ***

-## Step 8 - Time to play with real data :rocket:
+## Step 8 - Time to play with real data 🚀

 Now that you know how to call an API from a User Interface, it's time to have a complete interaction with it.